entercloudsuite/entercloudsuite.github.io/_posts/2016-04-21-how-to-request-support.markdown

 then type the Email, CAPTCHA Verification and press the Submit button:
 <img class="responsive-guide-img" src="{{ site.baseurl_posts_img }}ecs-support-12.png">

-You will receive an email like this:
+You will receive an email like this: (if you don't see the email, please check the Spam folder)
 <img class="responsive-guide-img" src="{{ site.baseurl_posts_img }}ecs-support-13.png">

 just press the link and you will be redirected to the reset password page: